ministryofjustice/security-guidance/docs/email.md

 There may be credibility by association.
 If the janitor at a large technological organisation sends a warning to someone outside of that organisation, people on the outside tend to believe the warning because the company should know about those things.
 Even though the person sending the warning may not have a clue what he is talking about, the prestige of the company backs the warning, making it appear real.

 These make it very difficult to be certain a warning is a hoax.
-Check to see if the claims are real, and if the person sending out the warning is a real person.
+Check if the claims are real, and if the person sending out the warning is a real person.
 Ask yourself if they are someone who would know what they are talking about.

 #### Type of hoaxes